opstrace/opstrace/docs/references/cluster-configuration.md

 # Cluster configuration

-For setting up an Opstrace cluster, one has to provide a corresponding configuration document in YAML format.
+When installing Opstrace, one has to provide a corresponding configuration document in YAML format.
 A minimal variant might look like this:

 ```yaml